spiderwares/animate-elementor/README.md

 5. Save your changes, and your animation will be applied.

 ## External Libraries

-- **[Tilt.js](https://gijsroge.github.io/tilt.js/)** is used to create interactive tilt effects when hovering over elements.
-This is integrated into the plugin to add a smooth 3D tilt effect to widgets and sections.

 - **[AOS (Animate On Scroll)](https://michalsnik.github.io/aos/)** is integrated to animate elements when they enter the viewport as the user scrolls down the page.
 You can add various animations like fade, slide, zoom, etc., that trigger on scroll.

 Both libraries enhance the overall experience of the plugin, offering smooth animations and a more interactive feel to your Elementor-based pages.